Closures in Swift explained

 A capture list is written using brackets and contains all the values that you want to capture.
 Capture lists are written before argument lists.

-This example has an issue because it strongly captures self.
-This means that self has a reference to the closure, and the closure has a strong reference to self.
-We can fix this in two ways:
+has a reference to the closure, and the closure has a strong reference to self

-2. We capture counter directly
+- We capture

 In this case, the first approach is probably what we want: